 Your length in addiction will depend on the treatment program you enroll in and what your recommendation dictates.
 Two programs that you may enroll in for addiction treatment could include a partial hospitalization program or an intensive outpatient program.

-Who Is A Good Candidate for FARs Outpatient Detox Program?
+Who is a Good Candidate for an Outpatient Detox Program?

-FAR’s outpatient detox is for people who are struggling with an addiction to drugs or alcohol but who do not require 24/7 care.
+An outpatient detox program is for people who are struggling with an addiction to drugs or alcohol but who do not require 24/7 care.
 This means that your drug or alcohol addiction is less severe and you can manage it at home in a supportive environment.

 It also means that you will be able to resist the temptation to quit the detox before has been completed.
 Remember, outpatient detox requires you to be vigilant in sticking to your addiction treatment goals with minimal oversight.